OUR TEAM

 JET NIKITINA-LI

-Jet (aka Jess) is an ethnographer, artist and creative producer born on Boonwurrung lands and based in Mparntwe on Arrernte country.
+Jet (aka Jess) is a researcher, artist and creative producer born on Boonwurrung lands and based in Mparntwe on Arrernte country.
 Jet’s work brings together research, video, writing and craft to critique and/or connect with marginality, place, power and bizarreness.
 Jet is a co-founder of Way Over There (WOT) Collective, an ARI based in the South-East suburbs of Naarm (areas represent) creating opportunities by and for BIPOC artists and their communities.
 Jet’s excited to keep finding or remembering ways to collaborate, experiment, collect, sustain, and imagine the otherwise together.

 PROJECT & ADMIN SUPPORT OFFICER